Battle of Kiev (1941): Army Group Center's advance to the south

 Guderian's panzer forces and the infantry of the Second Army occupied Pochep, 60 km northeast of Starodub, and reached the outskirts of Gomel and Starodub by 18 August to sever the connection between the Soviet 13th and 21st Armies and to cause a break between the Soviet Central and Reserve Fronts.
 On the same day, Stavka formed the 40th Army, under the command of Major General Kuzma Podlas, as part of the Southwestern Front, specifically to block Guderian's advance.
 The force was weak, however, and consisted only of two rifle divisions and an airborne corps, which had been severely weakened by previous battles in the Dnieper River area.
 On 19 August, some units of the 3rd Panzer Division were surrounded by Red Army forces near Oncha, 30 kilometers north of Starodub.
 As the situation became serious, some forward forces of the 3rd Panzer Division returned to Oncha, disengaging from Starodub.
 Despite the settlement of the situation in Oncha, the infantry of the German 2nd Army was still far away from that place because of the clashes in the Zhlobin area, and the Red Army still blocked the Meglin-Oncha road.

 The Wehrmacht's supply lines were unable to keep up with the advance of its panzer forces on the bad roads of the region.
 The poor mechanical condition of the panzer divisions and the proneness of their tanks to break down further hampered Guderian's advance.
 Thus, during this period, despite the order of the German Army High Command to the XXIV Motorized Corps to advance towards Gomel from the east, this unit was unable to do so.
 The lack of coordination between the German divisions created a difficult situation in the Gomel region.
 The diaries of the logistics officer of 3rd Panzer Division on 18 August stated: "The advance of the division is so rapid that the [supply] columns are unable to keep themselves coordinated."
 The supply columns of the XXIV Motorized Corps were moving at an average speed of only 12 kilometres per hour during that advance.
-The next day, the lack of fuel forced General der Panzertruppen Leo Geyr von Schwepenburg, the commander of the XXIV Motorized Corps, to inform Guderian's headquarters that the capture of Novozibkov, 70 kilometers east of Gomel, was not feasible.
+The next day, the lack of fuel forced General der Panzertruppen Leo Geyr von Schweppenburg, the commander of the XXIV Motorized Corps, to inform Guderian's headquarters that the capture of Novozybkov, 70 kilometers east of Gomel, was not feasible.
 Guderian, in turn, reported this issue to Bock.
 In addition to the fuel issue, the lack of spare parts brought the number of operational tanks of the 4th Panzer Division to only 44 and on 22 August in 3rd Panzer Division to only 60 tanks.
 Finally, on 21 August, the XXIV Motorized Corps was resupplied with fuel by air, and Starodub was captured on 22 August.